worldbank/TwitterEconomicMonitoring/README.md

 ### Massive Twitter scraping at the World Bank

 In 2010, we started building a massive Twitter dataset using the Twitter Decahose.
 As of February 2021, this dataset contains tweets from more than 120 million geolocated users in 182 countries.
 Twitter users from our dataset joined Twitter in 2019 or earlier.
 Only users whose user-informed location contained a city name that could be geocoded with the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) were kept.
 This dataset was already used for several projects, including the early detection of labor market flows ([IC2S2 2020 presentation](https://www.youtube.com/watch?v=ZxFrtUW2dYA&feature=emb_logo)).
-Using this data taught us valuable lessons on the challenges with Twitter data and the best practices to tackle them.
+Using this data taught us valuable lessons on the challenges of working with Twitter data and the best practices to tackle them.

 ### Challenges with Twitter data

 One important challenge when working with Twitter data is the lack of representativeness of the Twitter population.
 Being on Twitter requires being literate, having a good Internet connection and an email address.
-This restricts the potential share of the population with a Twitter account to a relatively richer share of the world population.
+This restricts the potential share of the world population with a Twitter account to a relatively richer share.
 This is observed in our dataset in which most represented countries with 50 or more Twitter users per 1000 inhabitants have a GDP per capita of at least 10.000 USD (value of 2019).

 ![Illustration](visualizations/pictures/twitter_gdp_capita.png)
 *Legend: Number of Twitter users per 1000 inhabitants of a country related this country's GDP per capita.*